 Tackle problems and obstacles as fast as you can

 As the year went by, not everything went smoothly.
 Operating a business is like taking care of yourself.
-But in your life, there are unpredictable bad days.
+In your life, there are unpredictable bad days.
 It’s important to ask yourself: what do you do when you are having a bad day?
-Are you sitting still and not solving problems or are you proactively finding a solution time and time again?
-You are in control of the final result in your life, and in your business.
+Are you sitting still and not solving problems, or are you proactively finding a solution time and time again?
+You are in control of the final result- in your life and in your business.

 Jump into war mode, when necessary!

 As the year went by, we saw many high seasons, but also a lot of low seasons with a higher churn rate than the other months.
-Running a start-up isn’t always the easiest thing of all, especially since you are always running on a tied budget.
-But not having a large VC-powered budget, actually makes you take actions at a much higher speed.
+Running a start-up isn’t always the easiest thing, especially when you are always running on a tight budget.
+But missing a large VC-powered budget, actually makes you take action faster.
 It pushes you to come up with solutions and spot the weaknesses in your business.

-At some point, we decided to take a 48 hours session, where we came together to brainstorm and note down all the obstacles and opportunities that we should handle as soon as possible.
+At some point, we decided to take a 48-hour session to brainstorm and note down all the obstacles and opportunities that we should handle as soon as possible.
 We were very enthusiastic and jotted down as much as we could, even though we didn’t have enough space left on the board.
-This quickly escalated that we used all of our glass windows as a whiteboard.
-Finally, we moved over everything to a Google Sheet, where we organized everything into and segmented it into different categories such as; high/low impact, high/low impact, high/low cost, etc. This made it easier for us to pick the low-hanging fruits to focus on.
+This quickly escalated until we used up all of our glass windows as a whiteboard.
+Finally, we moved everything over to a Google Sheet, where we organized and segmented it into different categories such as: high/low impact, high/low impact, high/low cost, etc. This made it easier for us to pick the low-hanging fruits to focus on.

 Running an 100% remote business isn’t always easy

-First of all, we made for each and every department SOPs and workflows that provide all the necessary information to make sure that everyone has the right tools to do their job as well as possible.
+First of all, we made SOPs and workflows for every department that provided all the necessary information to make sure that everyone had the right tools to do their job as well as possible.

-In another important element in our success story is that are using our platform as much as possible to empower our designers.
-In this use case, we made a dashboard that shows which team is working on which client and how busy they are.
-This gives us the insight we need to make the right decisions in terms of allocation of the teams and finding new talents.
+Another important element in our success story, is using our platform to empower our designers.
+In this use case, we made a dashboard to show which team was working on which client and how busy they were.
+This gives us the insight to make the right decisions in terms of resource allocation and finding new talents.

 Income vs Expenses

-Another challenging obstacle for start-ups is that in the scaling phase, their expenses are significantly growing at their momentum.
-You feel like this is the actual point that you should start investing more into people, marketing, sales, etc. However, when you start collecting more data and insights and then look at YoY level, then you can identify that it can be just a short spike in terms of revenue.
+Another challenging obstacle for start-ups is that in the scaling phase, their expenses are significantly growing.
+You feel like this is the point that you should start investing more into people, marketing, sales, etc. However, when you start collecting more data and then look at a YoY level, you can identify that it can be just a short spike in terms of revenue.
 For start-ups, it’s extremely hard to make accurate revenue projections, and making wrong calculations can mean the end for your business.
-By following the practices of Profit First, we made some radical shifts in our thinking of how we should spend our budget.
+By following the practices of Profit First, we made some radical shifts in our thinking in how we should spend our budget.
 Which makes the success of our company more definite.

-As the creative space is evolving, we noticed that more and more clients are asking for new tools.
-There are 2 options;
+As the creative space is evolving, we noticed that more and more clients were asking for new tools.
+There were 2 options:

-1) Ignore and just keep doing what you are doing
+1) Ignore it and just keep doing what you are doing

 2) Adapt and fulfill the needs of your customers

-Of course, we picked the second option, since we noticed some signals from prospects and current clients that there was a high need for these new tools.
+Of course, we picked the second option, since we noticed a high need for these new tools from prospects and current clients.
 Instead of offering it directly, we provided a whole new educational program for our designers that prepared them for the new tools.